hoshikawa2/DataflowSparkStreamDemo/README.md

-# Learn how to process large files, ADW and Kafka in Dataflow
+# Learn how to process streaming data, ADW and Kafka in Dataflow

 ## Introduction